 The mission of the Office of Multicultural Affairs and Haq Center is to contribute to an inclusive and transformative learning environment by supporting the academic and social success of multicultural students.
-The office seeks to close the opportunity gap by effectively supporting the growth and advancement of students through education and advocacy that recognizes their needs and interests, the impact of environmental factors in their experiences, and by ensuring that every student has a voice and opportunity in the community and classroom.
+The office seeks to close the opportunity gap by effectively supporting the growth and advancement of students through education and advocacy that recognizes their needs and interests, the impact of environmental factors in their experiences, and ensuring that every student has a voice and opportunity in the community and classroom.
 The office plans and implements programs through the Haq Center to encourage a sense of inclusion and hospitality for all community members.

 Hanover College Diversity, Equity, and Inclusion Statement